ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-animated-deep-learning.md

 Convolution itself is a mathematical operation, commonly used in signal processing.
 A good mental model for convolution is the process of **sliding a filter over a signal, at each point checking to see how well the filter matches the signal**.

-This checking process is pattern recognition, and is the intuition behind convolution - looking for small, spatial patterns anywhere in a larger space.  **The convolution layer has inductive bias for recognizing spatial patterns**.
+This checking process is pattern recognition, and is the intuition behind convolution - looking for small, spatial patterns anywhere in a larger space.  **The convolution layer has inductive bias for recognizing local, spatial patterns**.

 ## How does a 2D convoultion layer work?

-For 2D convolution, we have the following components:
+A 2D convolutional layer is defined by the interaction between two components:

 - a 3D image, with shape (height, width, color channels)
 - a 2D filter, with shape (height, width)

 Above we defined the intuition of convolution being looking for patterns in a larger space.  **In a 2D convolutional layer, the patterns we are looking for are filters, and the larger space is an image**.

+### Filters

 A convolutional layer is defined by it's filters.
 These filters are learnt - they are equilivant to the weights of a fully connected layer.
 Filters in the first layers of a convolutional neural network detect simple features such as lines or edges.
 Deeper in the network, filters can detect more complex features that help the network perform it's task.